 The outcome of an electric shock to an individual depends on the intensity of the voltage to which the person was exposed, the route of the current through the body, the victim’s state of health, and the speed and adequacy of the treatment.
-Death by electric shock is called electrocution.

-Cardiac arrest due to the electrical effect on the heart.
+- Cardiac arrest due to the electrical effect on the heart.

-Muscle, nerve, and tissue destruction from a current passing through the body.
+- Muscle, nerve, and tissue destruction from a current passing through the body.

-Thermal burns from contact with the electrical source.
+- Thermal burns from contact with the electrical source.

-Compensation for Electrocution Wrongful Death
+Wrongful Death Compensation

 When someone dies from electrocution, the person’s family may have a wrongful death claim against the parties responsible for the electrocution.
 Wrongful death compensation law varies by state.
 In most states, the family may seek to recover compensation for the following:

-Loss of care and comfort
+- Loss of care and comfort

 The causes of electric shock and electrocution can include the following:

-Accidental contact with exposed parts of electrical appliances or wiring
+- Accidental contact with exposed parts of electrical appliances or wiring

-Young children biting or chewing on electrical cords, or poking metal objects into the electrical outlet
+- Young children biting or chewing on electrical cords, or poking metal objects into the electrical outlet

-Flashing of electric arcs from high-voltage power lines
+- Flashing of electric arcs from high-voltage power lines

-Machinery or occupational-related exposures
+- Machinery or occupational-related exposures